jhpyle/docassemble/_docs/background.md

 ---
 {% endhighlight %}

-This will run on a monthly basis, and will check whether interview has been accessed by a real user (that is, a user other than the [cron user]) in the past year.
+This will run on a monthly basis, and will use the [`last_access_days()`] function to check whether interview has been accessed by a real user (that is, a user other than the [cron user]) in the past year.
 If it has not, the interview will [`exit`], meaning that the interview will be deleted from the server.

 ## <a name="cron user"></a>The cron user